Social change responsible for the death of Club 18-30

 If you are old enough, cast your mind back 30 years or so and a Club 18-30’s holiday was a rite-of-passage for the youth of their day.

-Foreign travel, although common, was nowhere near as prevalent as it is today and a break in the sun was less about the culture (or indeed the country) and all about the booze, the craic and having a fleet of reps in case something went wrong.
+Foreign travel, although common, was nowhere near as prevalent as it is today.
+Take Club 18-30.
+A break in the sun was less about the culture (or indeed the country) and all about the booze, the craic and having a fleet of reps.
 Not to mention the role of the now almost extinct travel agent.

 But the world has changed and travellers want something very different.